 Off-road, muddy, or sandy job sites are no problem for an all-terrain crane.
 In this video, Regional Operations Manager Dustin Carmack explains how an all-terrain crane can be used across a project.
-With Maxim’s large footprint with 60 locations, we have the all-terrain crane you need for your job.
+With Maxim’s large footprint with over 50 locations, we have the all-terrain crane you need for your job.

 What I enjoy about all-terrain cranes, they have a great ability to cover a lot of different types of jobs.
 They can cover anything from setting a small generator on a job site to building tower cranes and reaching out over 300 feet across a job to set a large piece.